Lajahom123/devops-basics/docs/security/postgresql-managed-identity.md

   GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO "id-devops-tracker-webapp";
 ```

+The repository also includes migration SQL that grants schema usage and table permissions for the current `deployments` table.

 The exact role name depends on how the principal is created and displayed by PostgreSQL.
 Validate with:

 ```sql
 \du
 ```

-## Why password auth may remain temporarily enabled
+## Why password auth remains temporarily enabled

 The Terraform configuration currently enables both Entra authentication and password authentication.
-This is a pragmatic transition state.
+This is a pragmatic bootstrap state.

 Reasons to keep password auth temporarily:

 - initial schema/bootstrap tasks may still use administrator credentials;
-- the application code may still use `DATABASE_URL`;
+- the migration job currently uses administrator credentials;
 - recovery access is useful while validating Entra principal creation;
 - Terraform does not cleanly manage all PostgreSQL grants and role mappings over a private endpoint.